Ray Charles (song)

 "Ray Charles" is a single released from American rap group Chiddy Bang.
 It was released in Canada on November 14, 2011 as a digital download as the second single from their debut studio album Breakfast.
 The song is a homage to the musician of the same name.
+Outside of the United States, "Ray Charles" was a hit in the British Isles, peaking within the top 20 of the charts in both Ireland and the United Kingdom.
+In the latter country, the song peaked at number 13 on the UK Singles Chart.

 Music video

 A music video to accompany the release of "Ray Charles" was first released onto YouTube on January 5, 2012.
 It was directed by Alan Ferguson.
 The music video features the duo watching videos on VEVO, including one that features the duo dressed up like Ray Charles.
 Briefly, "Pass Out" and "So What Cha Want", by Tinie Tempah and the Beastie Boys, respectively, can be heard.
 The scene in the church towards the end of the video is an homage to The Blues Brothers.
 After one and week of being on the site the official video had been viewed just over 3.8 million times.